leezhuuuuu/o1-api/README_EN.md

 ## Overview 🌟

-O1-API is a Flask-based web application that provides an efficient AI conversation API interface.
-The project's key features include handling continuous dialogues, supporting streaming output, and flexibly adjusting output formats based on configuration.
-This makes O1-API an ideal tool for AI developers and researchers, especially suitable for scenarios requiring highly customized conversation experiences.
+O1-API is a Flask-based web application that provides an efficient simulation of GPT-4-O1 conversational API.
+The project features continuous conversation handling, supports streaming output, and allows flexible output format adjustments based on configuration.
+This makes O1-API an ideal tool for AI developers and researchers, especially in scenarios requiring highly customized conversational experiences.

 ## Tech Stack 🛠️